skrtdev/TelegramBot-API/docs.md

 ```

 ### forwardMessage
-forwardMessage can be used directly as a method of the main class, as a method of a Message Object (just forwards that message) or as a method of a Chat Object, (as forwardTo method), in order to forward in that Chat.
+forwardMessage can be used directly as a method of the main class, as a method of a Message Object (just forwards that message) or as a method of a Chat Object, as _forwardTo_ method, in order to forward in that Chat.

 ```php
 // main class